zuiko21/minimOS/charset.md

 is the use of **plain `CR` as _newline_**, unlike the common UNIX (`LF`) and DOS/Windows (`CR` plus `LF`) alternatives.

-Notable exceptions are the cursor up/down, the CR-without-LF and the XON/XOFF, which makes little sense on a "glass tty" but are used instead to **enable the cursor**.
+Some exceptions are the cursor up/down, the CR-without-LF and the XON/XOFF, which makes little sense on a "glass tty" but are used instead to **enable the cursor**.